 - Experience, which includes day-to-day practice and on-the-job training.
 This is “learning by doing.”

 - Exposure, which includes what you learn from managers, co-workers, mentors or your external network

 - Education, which includes whatever level of schooling you completed prior to joining the work force as well as training and other programs you complete once you’re in the work force

 - Environment, which includes the tools, systems, and infrastructure that support you in a job.
 It also includes the culture and processes that facilitate or hinder learning.

-Your learning plan, or skill development plan, should include all four of these elements.
+Your lifelong learning plan, or skill development plan, should include all four of these elements.